Madan007/serverless-telegram-bot/README.md

    # If this is first time you are using cdk then, run cdk bootstrap
    # cdk bootstrap

-   # Synthesize the template and deploy it
+   # Synthesize the template and deploy it to AWS stack
    cdk synth
    cdk deploy